SaucyBoi21/debate-prep/debate/abortion/definitions.md

 ## Sentience vs. Consciousness
 - Sentience is simply the capacity to have subjective experiences or qualia
 - Consciousness is much more complex, including self-awareness, introspection, complex thought, and memory
+- **Qualia** - Subjective, conscious experiences of perception: what it's like to experience something
+	- The redness of red
+	- The taste of chocolate
+	- The smell of roses